 Starting in 2014, Hell Yes Fest: Film began hosting an awards show like no other.
 Dedicated to one of the greatest film directors of all time, Tommy Wiseau, the Wiseau Awards celebrate all the best films submitted to the festival.
 A parade of celebrities and famous idiots will be presenting actual physical Wiseau Awards throughout the ceremony and we expect it to be exactly like the Oscars but a lot dumber and more prestigious.

 HYF: Film is committed to keeping our submission fees as low as possible, because we all know what’s it like to live on boxes of macaroni and Hot Pockets.
 Submissions will start at just $15 for early birds.

 YES!
 We hate dealing with old-fashioned DVD’s so feel free to send us your digital screeners.
 We simply ask that you send us a private link to your work.
 We will not view any screener without a completed application and paid submission fee.
 You can still send us two DVD screeners if you have them lying around (no Blu-Ray’s please).

 When is the submission deadline?

-To lock in our lowest submission fees, please submit by July 1st.
-After then, you can still submit at a slightly higher rate until September 8th.
+To lock in our lowest submission fees, please submit by June 1st.
+After then, you can still submit at a slightly higher rate until August 8th.
 Any submissions after that date will be politely refused.

 What if I want to attend Hell Yes Fest and present my film somehow?